 Fat grafts, in addition to serving as another protective barrier for spinal contents have a number of additional post-surgical benefits.
 Note that lateral fat grafts are placed before dorsal grafts to provide some “buttressing” to avoid dural compression.
 Once again, for those possessing some degree of cost consciousness, “the price is right” for autogenous fat (similar to the price of autologous milled bone) and thus consistent with William of Occam’s Razor.

 Shown to the left is an illustration of a surgical decompression which has been carried out from the L3 level to the sacrum.
 Autogenous fat (yellow) has been harvested and placed, for protective purposes, over the exposed nerve roots and dura .
-The stippled area shows the punctuate decortication from the lamina and facets of L3 to the sacral ala.
-The sacrum serves as the base of the autogenous bone which will “mold” around the fat grafts to produce a posterior arthrodesis.
+The stippled area shows the punctuate decortication created from the lamina and facets of L3 to the sacral ala.
+The sacrum also serves as the base of the autogenous bone which will “mold” around the fat grafts to produce a posterior arthrodesis.

 In this photograph the milled bone has been place around the fat graft.
 A dorso-lateral (or dorsal) non-instrumented non-rigid arthrodesis for the purpose of stabilization has thusly been created.
 This approach serves as a more physiologic means of restoration normal spine function.
-In cases where the harvested bone is insufficient volume extenders can be utilized.
+In cases where the harvested bone is insufficient additional volume extenders can be utilized.